Professor, EVST Program Director

 Field of Study

-Public interest scientist.
-Conservation biology, environmental law and policy, land-use, and ecosystem management.
+Public interest scientist and lawyer.
+Conservation biology, environmental law and policy, climate change policy and adaptation, and transboundary conservation.

 Steering Committee member, Crown Managers Partnership